levoai/docs/docs/faqs/data-processing-storage.md

 keywords: [Security, Privacy, Data Processing, Data Storage]
 ---

-# Data Processing & Storage - FAQ
+# Data Processing & Storage FAQs

 ## Is my data accessible by anyone outside my organization?
 Your data belongs ONLY to you, and is ONLY accessible by members of your organization.